stoltene2/blog/posts/2015-04-10-prefer-directives-to-ng-include/index.markdown

 _Did you push Angular to it's limits?_

 I thought so.
-But something didn't feel right. ...something about angular not beingr good...
+But something didn't feel right.

 In this article I will show you how to speed up your AngularJS code.
 There may be code in your AngularJS application that can cause perplexing performance problems.

-I experienced many of these problems first hand and overcame one of them by with the method described below.
-In this specific scenario the culprits are an abuse of `ngInclude` directives nested inside `ngRepeat` directives.
+I experienced some of these problems first hand and overcame one of them by with the method described below.
+In this specific scenario the culprits were an abuse of `ngInclude` directives nested inside `ngRepeat` directives.
 I will show you how to increase performance in your application if you use these two directives together.